 As there is no cure for dementia to date, the question of prevention or slowing down of disease progression has gained a lot of interest.
 There are several known risk factors for developing dementia, some of which can be addressed.
-While age, gender, genetics and ethnicity are risk factors beyond individual control, others can be influenced.
+While age, gender, genetics, and ethnicity are risk factors beyond individual control, others can be influenced.
 An interesting rule of thumb suggests “what is good for the heart, is good for the head”.
 Following this advice, smoking cessation, alcohol in moderation, a healthy lifestyle, and physical activity all contribute to reducing the risk of developing dementia, as well as of those diseases that represent risk factors: type 2 diabetes, high blood pressure, elevated cholesterol, and obesity.
 So, while a healthy, balanced and active lifestyle is no guarantee to not get dementia, it does reduce the risk (Risk factors and prevention ).

-Chronic lung disease and onset of dementia
+Chronic lung disease and the onset of dementia

-Over the last few years, a link has been established between a decline in pulmonary function, for example during COPD or other chronic lung disease, and cognitive decline – the first signs of possible development of dementia.
+Over the last few years, a link has been established between a decline in pulmonary function, for example during COPD or another chronic lung disease, and cognitive decline – the first signs of a possible development of dementia.
 This is something that therapists may have actually been aware of long before scientific publications confirmed their intuitive notion.
 Deborah Inman, SLP, and Martha Hardwick from Bridgesthegap.com both found that onset of cognitive decline “very often coincides with worsening of a respiratory problem”.